Graph Threading: Problem Formulation

 Recall that $\sum_{i=1}^{d(v)} x_i' = x_{\alpha}' + \sum_{i \in \set{1, \dots, d(v)} \setminus \set{\alpha}} x_i' \geq 2d(v)$ is required to enter the loop.
-Hence, applying the above deduction, $x_{\alpha}' > \sum_{i \in \set{1, \dots, d(v)} \setminus \{\alpha\}} x_i'$, contradicting the below invariant (\eqn{eqn:loop-invariant}) of the loop in Step 3. \end{itemize}
+Hence, applying the above deduction, $x_{\alpha}' > \sum_{i \in \set{1, \dots, d(v)} \setminus \{\alpha\}} x_i'$, contradicting the below invariant (\eqn{eqn:loop-invariant}) of the loop in Step~\ref{step:3}. \end{itemize}

-\subparagraph*{Loop Invariant:} The following invariant is maintained by the algorithm's loop (Step 3), established on initialization via \cstr{c3}:
+\subparagraph*{Loop Invariant:} The following invariant is maintained by the algorithm's loop (Step~\ref{step:3}), established on initialization via \cstr{c3}:

-We observe that $\sum_{i=1}^{d(v)}x_i$ decreases by $2$ with every iteration: either both sides of Equation~\ref{eqn:loop-invariant} are reduced by 1, thereby maintaining the inequality, or the LSH remains unchanged while the RHS is reduced by 2.
-In the latter scenario, counts $x_{\alpha}', x_{\beta}' \geq x_i'$ are updated in Steps 3ab.
+We observe that $\sum_{i=1}^{d(v)}x_i$ decreases by $2$ with every iteration: either both sides of Equation~\ref{eqn:loop-invariant} are reduced by 1, thereby maintaining the inequality, or the left-hand side remains unchanged while the right-hand side is reduced by 2.
+In the latter scenario, counts $x_{\alpha}', x_{\beta}' \geq x_i'$ are updated in Steps~\ref{step:3a} and~\ref{step:3b}.
 Observe that $x_{\alpha}' \geq 2$ because $\sum_{i=1}^{d(v)} x_i' \geq 2n$ is a prerequisite for loop entry.
 Letting $x_i''$ denote the value of $x_i'$ at the beginning of the next iteration, we arrive at the desired conclusion:

-\subparagraph*{Running time:} We sort the vertex degrees in $O(d(v) \log{d(v)})$ time prior to Step 3 and preserve this ordering throughout the loop (e.g., by employing a binary search tree) for constant-time execution of Steps 3ab.
-Thus, Steps 3 and 4 together require $O(\sum_{i=1}^{d(v)}x_i)$ time (Lemma~\ref{lemma:spanning-tree}), and so the total algorithm running time is $O(d(v) \log{d(v)} + \sum_{u \in N(v)}x_{uv})$. \end{proof}